galaxyproject/galaxy-hub/content/news/2024-07-11-RSEc-CoDex/index.md

 ### RSEc integration

-The output of the CoDex was also integrated into the RSEc by development of a [Galaxy Tool Metadata GitHub Action](https://github.com/research-software-ecosystem/utils/tree/main/galaxytool-import), which populates the RSEc entries with metadata from the CoDex.
+The output of the CoDex was integrated into the RSEc by the development of a [Galaxy Tool Metadata GitHub Action](https://github.com/research-software-ecosystem/utils/tree/main/galaxytool-import), which populates the RSEc entries with metadata from the CoDex.
-An example of a tool that has meta data from multiple sources, including Galaxy is [abricate](https://github.com/research-software-ecosystem/content/tree/c840b13928330e97c7eb6ccb6a779ff9b0f37835/data/abricate).
+An example of a tool that has metadata from multiple sources, including Galaxy is [abricate](https://github.com/research-software-ecosystem/content/tree/c840b13928330e97c7eb6ccb6a779ff9b0f37835/data/abricate).